 - States can implement the CCBHC model through Medicaid without waiting for Congressional action.
 Contact us to connect to efforts in your state or learn how to get started.

-- Current CCBHCs can sign up today to participate in the National Suicide Prevention Lifeline (which will transition to 988).
+- Current CCBHCs can sign up today to participate in the 988 Suicide & Crisis Lifeline.